 PROJECT: SMU COMMONS

-Custom molds made it possible to create large size, unique cast stone pieces that fit together precisely.
-Precise tolerances and detailed engineering achieved monolithic design for the facade veneer of the building.
+Custom molds made it possible to create large size custom stone panels with stringent tolerance requirements.
+Detailed engineering of anchoring connections played a key role to achieve monolithic stone look for the facade veneer of the building.

 On The Westbrook Building, cast stone was used in the overall design of the building to be reminiscent of the Art Deco structures located in many areas in Ft.
 Worth.